temujin9/mezovy/notes.md

 - Lord Hob and his control of the goblin gates
   - The rebels can help The Queen discover the flower language insult now that it'd be a problem
   - The Queen's treatment of Lord Hob and his subsequent hiding of things from her has helped rebels tremendously

+- Who has all the soul gems?
+Some tithed to Kostchtchie, some in The Queen's coffers, some in The Prince's coffers
+- Where are all the soul-stitched books?
+  - Probably in The Prince's true castle (in the Abyss)

 - What other plot beats are essential?
   - Mezovy surrenders the Uhlinberg lands to the hobgoblins, in exchange for aid against the Queen